btcpayserver/btcpayserver-doc/docs/WooCommerceAdditionalTokens.md

 // todo: add screenshot

 ### Use-case 4: discount per payment method
+Adds the ability to offer a discount when customer uses a selected Currency, Asset, Altcoin or Token as payment.

 Free plugin used: [Discounts Per Payment Method for WooCommerce](https://wordpress.org/plugins/woo-payment-discounts/)